 Evidence of Intimacy

 In most cases, couples filing Form I-751 are new to marriage.
 They’re in the “honeymoon phase” and are probably enjoying life experiences together.
 There are probably plenty records to demonstrate this.
-The following are examples of acceptable documents to be used as evidence of intimacy:
+The following are examples of acceptable documents you may use as evidence of intimacy:

 - Photos from the couple’s wedding, honeymoon, vacations, family dinners, holidays, etc. (Recommendation: List the names of any other individuals in the photos as well as the approximate date and location.)